The First-Year at Landmark College

 This is the initial contact point for everyone who comes to the Library.
 Students may request research assistance, first-level help with computer software, circulation assistance, and general information at this location.
 As the sign above this desk invites, we want students to “Ask Us.”
 The staff member at the front desk also answers questions via live chat from the Library website.

-The Library offers a comprehensive, in-depth, and growing collection of books, periodicals, and audiovisual material emphasizing learning differences, with a focus on attention deficit/hyperactivity disorder (ADHD), specific learning disabilities such as dyslexia, and autism spectrum disorder (ASD).
+The Library offers a comprehensive, in-depth, and growing collection of books, periodicals, and audiovisual material with a focus on attention deficit/hyperactivity disorder (ADHD), specific learning disabilities such as dyslexia, and autism.
 This extensive collection supports the faculty and staff of Landmark College in providing an exemplary educational experience for our students.
-As part of the Landmark College curriculum, students use the collection to learn more about their learning profiles and the evolving fields of learning disabilities, ADHD, and ASD.
+As part of the Landmark College curriculum, students use the collection to learn more about their learning profiles and the evolving fields of learning disabilities, ADHD, and autism

 The Library subscribes to dozens of online article databases that provide access to thousands of full-text journals, magazines, newspapers, newsletters, and reference materials.
-Dozens of the Library’s print reference books are also available online, in addition to well over 170,000 e-books.
+Many of the Library’s print reference books are also available online, in addition to well over 200,000 e-books.
 A comprehensive academic streaming video collection allows 24/7 access to educational content from award-winning providers.
 Students can use all of these resources, as well as the Library’s subject-specific research guides, anywhere on campus through the Library’s website.
-By using their SharkNet password, students can access all of these resources from off campus as well.
+By using their Landmark College network password, students can access all of these resources from off campus as well.

 Digital Course Texts